spfuu/shSonos/README.md

         --  this options lists all available Sonos speaker in the network.
             This is helpful to get the speakers UIDs.

-v0.4       (2014-11-09)

-    --  added new SoCo version
-    --  changed event parser logic ( thanks to the great SoCo framework) --  play_tts can now executed like a radio stream without saving the tts file locally --  this has some disadvantages (no exact timestamp to resume the previous paused track, some time delay due to the radio stream buffering); the "local mode" should be the preferred one
-    --  added 'fade_in' parameter to play_snippet and play_tts command
-        -- the volume for the resumed track fades in --  better Google TTS handling (especially resuming previous tracks) by implementing the SoCo snapshot functionality --> this needs some testing ;) --  bug: changed base64 encode and decode algorithm for saving google tts files to urlsafe variant --  sonos broker should no stop reliable
-    --  minor bug fixes in documentation

 ## Overview